Rhine campaign of 1796: French offensive

 Recognizing the need for reinforcements, and fearing his army would be flanked by Moreau's surprise crossings at Kehl and Hüningen, Charles arrived near Rastatt with more troops and prepared to advance against Moreau on 10 July.
 The French surprised him by attacking first, on 9 July.
 Despite the surprise, in the Battle of Ettlingen, Charles repulsed Desaix's attacks on his right flank, but Saint-Cyr and Taponier gained ground in the hills to the east of the town, and threatened his flank.
 Moreau lost 2,400 out of 36,000 men while Charles had 2,600 hors de combat out of 32,000 troops.
 Anxious about the security of his supply lines, though, Charles began a measured and careful retreat to the east.

 French successes continued.
 With Charles absent from the north, Jourdan recrossed the Rhine and drove Wartensleben behind the Lahn.
-Pushing forward again, the Army of Sambre and Meuse defeated its opponents in the Battle of Friedberg[this links to 1793 battle] (also called the First Battle of Limburg) on 10 July, while Charles was busy at Ettlingen.
+Pushing forward again, the Army of Sambre and Meuse defeated its opponents at Friedberg (Hessen) on 10 July, while Charles was busy at Ettlingen.
 In this action, the Austrians suffered 1,000 casualties against a French loss of 700.
 Jourdan captured Frankfurt am Main on 16 July.
 Leaving behind François Séverin Marceau-Desgraviers with 28,000 troops to blockade Mainz and Ehrenbreitstein, Jourdan pressed up the river Main.
 Following Carnot's strategy, the French commander continually operated against Wartensleben's north flank, causing the Austrian general to fall back.
 Jourdan's army numbered 46,197 men while Wartensleben counted 36,284 troops; Wartensleben felt no security in attacking the larger French force, and continued to withdraw to the northeast, further away from Charles' flank.
 Buoyed up by their forward movement and by the capture of Austrian supplies, the French captured Würzburg on 4 August.
 Three days later, the Army of Sambre and Meuse, under the temporary direction of Kléber, won another clash with Wartensleben at Forchheim on 7 August.